fsvieira/cset/README.md

 # CSet

-CSet is a javascript lazzy Set library with support for cartesian product and predicate filtering, that is loosely based on tuple relation calculus and relation algebra.
+CSet is a JavaScript lazy Set library with support for cartesian product and predicate filtering, that is loosely based on tuple relation calculus and relation algebra.

 Currently CSet support most normal set operation, including cartesian product.

+# Changes

+## 2.0.0
+  * Version schema is now based on Semantic Version System (https://semver.org/)
+  * Only support positive integers as elements.
+  * Select now supports partial testing.

 # Install